tidyverse/dplyr/revdep/failures.md

 ** package ‘BayesPostEst’ successfully unpacked and MD5 sums checked ** using staged installation
 ** R
+** data
+*** moving datasets to lazyload DB
+Warning: namespace ‘rjags’ is not available and has been replaced by .GlobalEnv when processing object ‘jags_logit’
+Warning: namespace ‘rjags’ is not available and has been replaced by .GlobalEnv when processing object ‘jags_logit’
+Warning: namespace ‘rjags’ is not available and has been replaced by .GlobalEnv when processing object ‘jags_probit’
+Warning: namespace ‘rjags’ is not available and has been replaced by .GlobalEnv when processing object ‘jags_probit’
 ** inst
 ** byte-compile and prepare package for lazy loading
 Error: .onLoad failed in loadNamespace() for 'rjags', details: